 Government guidance on spending time outdoors (news article 13 May): https://www.gov.uk/government/news/new-guidance-on-spending-time-outdoors

 BCP Council news update about car parks and toilets at seafront and leisure locations for local people: https://www.bcpcouncil.gov.uk/News/News-Articles/car-parks-and-toilets-at-seafront-and-leisure-locations-to-reopen-for-locals.aspx further information for people living outside Dorset: https://www.bcpcouncil.gov.uk/News/News-Articles/Think-twice-before-travelling-this-weekend.aspx

-Update about restrictions for dogs on beaches: Recently, some restrictions on dogs walking on beaches that normally apply have not been enforced, to help with social distancing and safe exercise.
-Beach restrictions for those beaches where restrictions are normally in place across Dorset (both Dorset Council and BCP Council areas) are due to start being enforced again from Friday 22 May https://news.dorsetcouncil.gov.uk/2020/05/15/restrictions-for-dogs-on-beaches-to-be-enforced/
+Update about restrictions for dogs on beaches: earlier in lockdown some restrictions on dogs walking on beaches were not being enforced, to help with social distancing and safe exercise.
+Beach restrictions for those beaches where restrictions are normally in place across Dorset (both Dorset Council and BCP Council areas) are now being enforced. https://news.dorsetcouncil.gov.uk/2020/05/15/restrictions-for-dogs-on-beaches-to-be-enforced/

 Guidance from Dorset police: https://www.dorset.police.uk/covid-19-coronavirus/covid-19-faqs will help to clarify their approach to Government guidelines.